jojobee333/todoApp/README.md

     URL Parameters: todo_id (required) - The ID of the todo to delete.
     Response: Returns a success message with a 200 OK status if deletion is successful.

+Get Todos Based on Completion

+    URL: /todo/completed/{completed}
+    Method: GET
+    Description: Retrieves todo items based on completion status.
+    URL Parameters: completed (required) - The boolean value to filter for completion.
+    Response: Returns a list of Todo objects with a status of 200 OK.

 Account Management
 Create a New Account